Skip to content

 Pallathur

 Pallathur is an important Chettiar settlement of about 12,000 inhabitants, 5 km from Kanadukathan.
-Its regular north/south urban grid pattern was established by the community at its zenith by the end of 19th century.
-An interesting heritage walk is recommended.
+Its regular north/south urban grid pattern was established by the community at its zenith around the end of the 19th century.
+A heritage walk through this area is highly recommended.

 logo-SV